Thailand in October – Rainy Season Truth + Best Tips

 Gulf of Thailand (Koh Samui, Koh Phangan, Koh Tao)

-We’ve had both kinds of October here.
-One year, my parents visited for two weeks — almost no rain, just sunshine and sea breezes.
-The next year, friends came for their honeymoon around the same time — and it rained every single day.
+We have had both versions of October here.
+One year, my parents visited for two weeks: almost no rain, just sunshine and sea breezes.
+The next year, friends came for their honeymoon around the same time and it rained every single day.
+Same month, same place, totally different trip.
+That is the October gamble on the Gulf islands.

 Black Minimalist Outline Icons Icon Set 300 x 254